MuminaB/alx_capstone_project/README.md

 Display projects with brief descriptions, images, and links to live demos or source code repositories.

-Overview>>> As a web developer, it is very important to have a portfolio where your most important projects could be displayed. this portfolio also would have a brief description of yourselffor viewers to know who you are.
+Overview>>> As a web developer, it is very important to have a portfolio where your most important projects could be displayed.
+This portfolio also would have a brief description of yourself for viewers to know who you are.
-It should also have links to your professional social media pages for anyone wanting to view your social media presence.
+It should also have links to your professional social media pages for anyone wanting to view and know about your social media presence.

 >>>Required Tasks: